jebulger/social-network-api/README.md

         - Delete a thought: http://localhost:3001/api/thoughts/THOUGHTID

 ## Tutorial
-The tutorial provides a much better guide on how to use the api.
-You can visit it in the link below:
+The tutorial provides a much better guide on how to use the API.
+You can visit it at the link below:

 [Click here to watch the tutorial](https://drive.google.com/file/d/1-PCc6GQ6pBUpnkJPfPv8PnDkciYPB22L/view?usp=sharing)